PrefectHQ/prefect/docs/concepts/flow-runners.md

 Flow runners are responsible for creating and monitoring infrastructure for flow runs associated with deployments.

-When creating ad hoc flow runs by calling a flow yourself, you are taking full control of your flow's execution environment.
-A flow runner cannot be used in this case.
+A flow runner can only be used with a deployment.
+When you run a flow directly by calling the flow yourself, you are responsible for the environment in which the flow executes.

 ## Flow runners overview

-There are parallels between flow and task runs.
-Notably, each has a step where infrastructure can be created for the user's code to execute in.
+Orion uses flow runners to create the infrastructure for a user's flow to execute.

 The flow runner is attached to a deployment and is propagated to flow runs created for that deployment.
 The flow runner is deserialized by the agent and it has two jobs:

-- Create infrastructure
+- Create infrastructure for the flow run
-- Run a Python command to start the `prefect.engine` in the infrastructure
+- Run a Python command to start the `prefect.engine` in the infrastructure, which executes the flow

 The engine acquires and calls the flow.
 The flow runner doesn't know anything about how the flow is stored, it's just passing a flow run id to the engine.